British American Tobacco: 2000 to present

 Then in 2008, BAT acquired Turkey's state-owned cigarette maker Tekel.

 In July 2008, BAT acquired the cigarette and snus operations of the Scandinavian Tobacco Group.

 BAT acquired 60% of Indonesia's Bentoel Group in 2009 before increasing its stake to 100% the following year.

 In May 2011, BAT acquired the Colombian company Productora Tabacalera de Colombia S.A.S.
 (Protabaco).

 In October 2015, BAT acquired the Croatian tobacco company TDR d.o.o.
 Brands and Factory in Kanfanar.

-In October 2016, BAT offered to buy the remaining 57.8 percent of U.S. cigarette maker Reynolds American in a $47 billion takeover that would create the world's biggest listed tobacco company with brands including Newport, Lucky Strike and Pall Mall.
+In October 2016, BAT offered to buy the remaining 57.8 per cent of U.S. cigarette maker Reynolds American in a $47 billion takeover that would create the world's biggest listed tobacco company with brands including Newport, Lucky Strike and Pall Mall.
 In January 2017, Reynolds agreed to an increased $49.4 billion deal.
 The deal was completed in July 2017.

 In April 2017, the company announced the acquisition of a number of Bulgarian cigarette brands from Bulgartabac for more than €100 million.

-In March 2021, the company bought a stake of close to 20% in the Canada-based cannabis producer OrganiGram for about £126m as part of a diversification strategy.
+In March 2021, the company bought a stake of close to 20% in the Canada-based cannabis producer OrganiGram for about £126 million as part of a diversification strategy.

+In May 2023, the company's chief executive, Jack Bowles, resigned with immediate effect.
+He was replaced by Tadeu Marroco, who had been finance director for four years.

+On 14 September 2023, the company announced the sale of BAT Russia to a consortium led by local management.
+BAT Russia changed its name to the International Tobacco Marketing Services Group.